-Jean Devanny was an author, political activist, feminist, socialist, and amateur naturalist (and a whole lot more besides).
+Jean Devanny was an author, political activist, feminist, socialist, and naturalist (and a whole lot more besides).
 She was born in New Zealand in 1894 and migrated to Australia with her husband and children in 1929.
 A member of the Communist Party, she was very active in the labour movement and often spoke at public rallies and meetings.

 Devanny was also a prolific author.
 She published around 20 books (both fiction and non-fiction), as well as many short stories and articles.
 Some of her novels were controversial because they were considered by the standards of the day to be too explicit, even ‘indecent’.
 Her 1926 novel The Butcher Shop was banned in Australia for many years.